 Martin Luther King, Jr. had a dream of states sweltering in the heat of injustice and oppression transformed into oases of justice and freedom.
 He had a dream of a day when rough places would be made plain, crooked places would be made straight, racism would be forever gone and freedom would forever reign.
 I think it’s clear from all we’ve seen that that dream is not yet fully realized.
 There’s still work to do—in Washington, in our country, and all over the world.

-But there is coming a day when every nation, every tribe, and every tongue in the human race, including every color of person who’s trusted in Christ, will gather around God’s throne, forgiven of all their sins, and they will be free to worship Him in a place of perfect justice and pure righteousness.
+But there is coming a day when every nation, every tribe, and every tongue in the human race, including every color of person who’s trusted in Christ, will gather around God’s throne, forgiven of all their sins, and they will be free to worship him in a place of perfect justice and pure righteousness.
 So let’s live for that day.
-Let’s work and pray for that day, and let’s long for the day when the glory of God will fully and finally be revealed in the unity of His church.
+Let’s work and pray for that day, and let’s long for the day when the glory of God will fully and finally be reveal itself in the unity of his church.

 This article was adapted from a sermon titled “Praying and Working for Justice: Racialization.”